Logo

 Laws foreign company corporation

-• State Taxes & Licensing: You might need to register with the Alabama Department of Revenue for state taxes depending on the nature of your business.
-This includes sales tax, withholding from income taxes, and additional state-specific taxes.
+• State Taxes & Licensing: You might need to register with the Alabama Department of Revenue for state taxes, depending on the nature of your business.
+This includes sales tax, withholding income taxes, and additional state-specific taxes.
 Additionally, you must abide by any local licensing and permitting regulations.

 • Dissolution & Conversion: Alabama law outlines the steps that must be taken to dissolve a business corporation.
 It also describes how to switch from one kind of corporate entity to another, giving business structuring flexibility.